eclipsevortex/SubVortex/docs/features/firewall.md

 To solve that issue, we decided to configure some rules in iptables using queue and then use **NetfilterQueue** which is a Python library that provides access to packets that have been matched by iptables rules and placed into a user-space queue.
 It allows you to process packets in user space rather than in the kernel, enabling advanced packet manipulation, inspection, and decision-making before the packets are accepted, dropped, or otherwise handled.

-By using **iptables** and **NetfilterQueue**, we guarantee any packets will go through the miner firewall before going to the miner itself which avoid any unexpected requests to be proceed by the miner.
+By using **iptables** and **NetfilterQueue**, we guarantee any packets will go through the miner firewall before going to the miner itself which avoid any unexpected requests to be processed by the miner.

 ## Macos